ReedClanton/NixOS/users/reedclanton/home/README.md

 ### Usage

 Ensure the argument(s) declared at the top are available.
 Then call from within a Home Manager context (i.e. Home Manager already exists within calling scope) to kick off user's Home Manager configuration.

 ### Rule(s) & Guideline(s)

 - This is to be the only file in this directory, or any child directory, that's directly called from an outside (i.e. parent) directory.
-- Must be called from within a Home Manager context (i.e. Home Manager isn't imported, thus it be already exist in the calling scope).
+- Must be called from within a Home Manager context (i.e. Home Manager isn't imported, thus it must already exist in the calling scope).
 - File should only import other file(s) and set basic Home Manager setting(s):
    - A good rule of thumb here is that `home.<thing>` may be set, but `home.<thing>.<thing2>` should probably be broken out into a module.

 ## [`config/`](./config/README.md)

 Stores non `nix` configuration file(s) for programs installed by Home Manager.
 See section title link for more.

 ## [`data/`](./data/README.md) (may not exist)